USDA holds Mid MO Soil Health and Cover Crop Seminar

 Oswald said John Spenaugle and everyone did a wonderful job in making the event a good one.

-Page 2 of 2 - The event was sponsored by Pilot Grove Coop, Alliant Bank, MFA, UMB Bank, Lacrosse Forage & Turf, MO Southern Seed, Ward Labs, Miller Seed Co., Rite Way Mfg., Solvita, Hoegemeyer Hybrids, Citizens Community Bank, Pioneer Seeds, Farm Service Agency, Cooper County SWCD and Missouri Adult Ag Educators.
+The event was sponsored by Pilot Grove Coop, Alliant Bank, MFA, UMB Bank, Lacrosse Forage & Turf, MO Southern Seed, Ward Labs, Miller Seed Co., Rite Way Mfg., Solvita, Hoegemeyer Hybrids, Citizens Community Bank, Pioneer Seeds, Farm Service Agency, Cooper County SWCD and Missouri Adult Ag Educators.